pythonfoo/challenges/share_solver/README.md

 ## The Problem description

-You get the size of two server groups and a desired target.
-You should return the weights of both groups to get the desired target share.
+You get the size of two server groups and a desired target for group A in percent (`0` - `100`).
+How should you choose the weights for each individual server of a group (each server of a group has to have the same weight), that the combined weights of grooup A are the percentage of the combined weights of all groups.

 * The weight have to be integers between `0` and `255`.
 * You should return the solution with the lowest values if there are multiple solutions possible.